fy-meng/cs184-p4-clothsim/docs/index.md

 from all other masses in the same box.
 In this way, our cloth is moving itself from collapsing on itself.

-Again, in the following table, we can see the difference result from different coefficients.
+Again, in the following table, we can see the animated result from different coefficients.
 The images in the middle column are identical and is for reference.